 - Bake for 30-32 minutes, until toothpick inserted into center comes out clean.

 - Let cool in pans for 10 to 15 minutes, then remove to wire rack to finish cooling.

 Make the Pumpkin Spice Buttercream:

-I used pastry tip #81 to pipe the buttercream chrysanthemums and daisies, tip #233 for the vines and pumpkins, tip #104 for the large greenery and tip #366 for the fill in leaves.
-Let me know in the comment section if you’re interested in a tutorial for these!
+- I used pastry tip #81 to pipe the buttercream chrysanthemums and daisies, tip #233 for the vines and pumpkins, tip #104 for the large greenery and tip #366 for the fill in leaves.
+Find a tutorial for the leaves and wreath HERE.